tenkaibr/smarthouse302/README.md

 5. [Popup-card](https://github.com/thomasloven/lovelace-popup-card) - Replace the more-info dialog of one entity with a custom lovelace card
 6. [Radial Menu](https://github.com/custom-cards/radial-menu) - Provides a radial menu on click for quick/space saving access to commands.
 7. [Layout-card](https://github.com/thomasloven/lovelace-layout-card) - Gives more control over the placement of lovelace cards

-### Automation Overview
-Typical Automations in use include

-Turn on / off outside lights at sunset
-Turn on / off pantry light when door opens / closes Turn off lights after no activity / motion
-Grouping of lights for use with Alexa for commands Perform actions based on people leaving home / arriving home Update location for user based on geolocation zones (Work, School, Church, Home) Enable holiday color lights on outside lights via scenes Turn on lights based on motion / ring front door and return to previous theme after Send notification and flash lights if water detected in basement Send notification and flash lights if water detected by washing machine / Kitchen Sink Cut power to washing machine if water detected by washing machine Send notification and flash lights if CO / Smoke detectors go off Send alert if Eth miner hashrate drops
-Send alert if power is lost at the house
-Enhance security system through extra sensors and motion reading Send alert if auxiliary / emergency heat is activated Send long term data to InfluxDB for Grafana configuration

-Alarm Clock using my bedroom lights and TV
-Turning the outside lights on at night (to do)
-Arming the alarm system when nobody is home
-Security lighting when motion is detected at my front door

-Note: Private information is stored in secrets.yaml (not uploaded)

-2. Controle e monitoramento da iluminação;
-3. Monitoramento e abertura de porta e janelas.
-4. Programação de cenários de iluminação.
-5. Controle do ar-condicionado.
-6. Integração total com as TVs.
-7. Aspiração automatizada.
-8. Manipulação de cortinas e persianas.
-9. Sonorização ambiente.
-10. Controle por voz.
-11. Higienização do mictório do pet.

 ### Screenshots